adegtyarev/streebog/README.md

           significant first.
 With this options set all bytes in resulting hash are printed in reversed order, more precisely, most significant first.

-Each file listed on the command line is processed and hash is printed for each one.
-Stdin is read as input when executed without arguments.

 Compile-time options